Inductive and Deductive Reasoning – The Differences

 • Inductive reasoning proceeds from the particular to the general, whereas deductive reasoning concludes from the general to the particular.

-The deductive method begins with a theory, develops hypotheses based on it, and then collects and analyses data to evaluate the hypotheses.
+The deductive method begins with a theory, develops hypotheses based on it, and then collects and analyzes data to evaluate the hypotheses.
 Together, inductive and deductive reasoning methods can provide a more comprehensive grasp of the topic under investigation.

 The validity of inductive reasoning is dubious.
 Since inductive reasoning requires specific premises to generate a conclusion, the conclusion is plausible but not always true.
 A deductive conclusion can only be proven to be correct if the premises supporting it are also valid.